Protecting human resources should be part of farm risk management

 In today’s complex world of agriculture, producers understand that risk management is the key to their profitability.
 Most producers think of risk management only in terms of production, marketing and financial risk.
 While these are important to the success of the farm business, often overlooked are the human resources risk and the seldom mentioned possibility of unintentional death and disablement faced by producers every day.

-As fall harvest nears, National Farm Safety Month encourages farm families to be alert to the dangers and practice farm safety.
+As fall harvest nears, National Farm Safety and Health Week (September 18-24, 2016) encourages farm families to be alert to the dangers and practice farm safety.
 In any year, there are many close calls for Iowa producers - in the field, in livestock pens, in grain bins and on Iowa’s roads.
 Each is a reminder that jobs associated with agriculture are among the most dangerous ways of making a living in Iowa.

 Studies show that a majority of farm-related fatalities and injuries occur from May through October, with peak injury periods during planting and harvest.
-The Iowa Fatality and Injury reports show that during the years 2000 through 2009, Iowa had 319 farm fatalities of which 118 or 37 percent occurred during harvest.
-During that same period, Iowa farm injuries totaled 387 injuries with 164 or 42.4 percent occurring during harvest.
+Data from the Bureau of Labor Statistics (Figure 1) shows that during the years 2004 through 2014, Iowa had 301 farm fatalities.
+During that same period, Iowa farm injuries totaled 8,400.

-Chuck Schwab, Iowa State University Extension farm safety specialist, states that the National Safety Council calculates that each death has an associated cost of $1,150,000 and each injury has a cost of $34,000.
-As a result, the Iowa fatalities represent an economic loss of $366.8 million and injuries account for an economic loss of $13.2 million, or $380 million in the ten year period.
-While not all injuries are permanently disabling, they represent time lost and a cost to the farm operation.
+Chuck Schwab, Iowa State University Extension and Outreach farm safety specialist, states that the National Safety Council calculates each death has an associated cost of $1,139,000 and each injury has an estimated cost of $37,000.
+As a result, the Iowa fatalities represent an economic loss of $343 million and injuries account for an economic loss of $310 million, or a total of $653 million in the ten year period.

 Collisions with vehicles